danburkert/honeycomb/README.md

 Building MySQL and Storage Engine Plugin
 ----------------------------------------

-First step, add the following line to your .bashrc/.zshrc and restart your terminal:
+Add the following line to your .bashrc/.zshrc and restart your terminal:

-    export HONEYCOMB_HOME=<path to git repository> # Very important, scripts key off this. export MYSQL_HOME=<path to mysql installation>
+    export HONEYCOMB_HOME=<path to git repository> # Very important, scripts key off this. export MYSQL_HOME=<path to mysql installation> # MySQL home doesn't have to exist before running this (usually $MYSQL_HOME = /usr/local/mysql)

+Before building the storage engine, install Maven, libncurses and cmake.
+After installing Maven, set the M2_HOME or M3_HOME.

-Second step, run the following:
+Run the following:

     cd $HONEYCOMB_HOME/bin
     ./build.sh